 - Add a personal touch to your brochure design by uploading your own brand’s colors, fonts, and logos.
 Brand consistency ‘till the end!

 - Download or save your brochure.
 Make it public, or share it by email with selected individuals.
 Choose from our different sharing options.

 If you are inspired, you can create your brochure from scratch, having full control over the brochure design.
 If you already have a brochure, you can save it as a PDF, upload it in Flipsnack, and then use our Design Studio to make it interactive.

 The anatomy of good brochure design.
 Takeaways

 When designing your brochure, make sure it has all the elements we talked about above.
-We hope this post will help you come up with powerful and effective brochure design that fulfills all your brochure goals.
-Moreover, designers should also consider using a heat map to monitor the more popular sections of your digital brochure.
-Here are some main takeaways to consider when designing your own brochures:
+Here are some main takeaways to consider when designing your brochures:

-- Last but equally importantly, contact information should be made clear and prominent
+- Contact information should be made clear and prominent.